countable-web/open-source-corporation/README.md

 This is an experiment to "open source" [Countable Web Productions Inc.](http://countable.ca).
 Like a software project, our processes and other information assets, are publicly available for anyone to use under the MIT license. *However*, just as an open source software project does not disclose its database contents, this repository does not include any of our clients and employees private data.

 ## Who Started This?
-Countable is a boutique consulting firm and small business which also sells SaaS products and advertising space.
+Countable is a boutique consulting firm which also sells SaaS products and advertising space.

 ## Purpose
 Maximize transparency the Company while it is small.